A capitalisation threshold is the minimum purchase cost at which a business records an item as a fixed asset instead of expensing it immediately.

 Choosing the threshold

 Two anchors help.
-First, check what local tax guidance allows - some authorities publish safe-harbour amounts below which expensing is automatically acceptable.
+First, check what local tax guidance allows - some authorities publish safe-harbour amounts below which expensing is automatically acceptable (the US de minimis rule below is one example).
 Second, whatever figure is chosen, apply it consistently: an auditor will forgive almost any sensible threshold, but not one that moves to suit the quarter.

 Grouped and bulk purchases

 The classic loophole: thirty chairs at €80 each, or twenty monitors at €180.
 Each unit is comfortably below the threshold; together they are a serious purchase that arguably belongs on the balance sheet.
 Many policies close this with a grouped-asset rule - items bought together as a functioning set, or bulk purchases above a combined amount, are capitalised as one asset.
+As noted above, recent GASB guidance makes this explicit for US governments, and the same logic is good practice everywhere.
 The policy should state the rule either way, because this is exactly where two reasonable bookkeepers will otherwise decide differently.

 Below the line still means tracked